b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &mdash; *[Home-Study Lesson: Abraham 3; Genesis 13–18 (Unit 5)](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/genesis-continued/home-study-lesson-abraham-3-genesis-13-18-unit-5?lang=eng)*, Old Testament Seminary Teacher Manual

 In fairness, this lesson manual takes the effort to qualify its condemnation by outlining "sexual sin ***including*** homosexual behavior."
-My brief read-through of the lesson material offered absolutely no attention on any "sexual sin" outside of homosexuality.
+My brief read-through of the lesson material showed absolutely no attention on any "sexual sin" other than homosexuality.
 Good job equivocating, fellas.
-You've surely covered your bases against young'uns becoming depressed because they're convinced that God hates them for who they are.
+You've surely covered your bases against the young'uns becoming depressed because they believe God hates them for who they are.

 Pointing to footnotes in the LDS-printed copy of the KJV bible as proof of objectivity seems... circular.
 I'll direct your attention to *The New Publications of the Standard Works—1979, 1981* ([link](https://scholarsarchive.byu.edu/byusq/vol22/iss4/2/), [archive](https://web.archive.org/web/20191109063821/https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=2141&context=byusq)) published by *BYU Studies Quarterly*.
 This article describes *the Scriptures Publications Committee*.
 It describes that between 1972 and 1979, various LDS apostles put together the footnotes, chapter headings, and other study helps.
 Observing that your church's own bible publication's footnotes as objectively declaring "homosexuality" as the grievous sin is what I would call a [[logical-fallacies|logical fallacy]].
 "This passage says what I say it says because I said it says that in the 70's."

+&nbsp;

+Now, lest we interpret "rejecting the prophets" to *mean* homosexuality, I would encourage you to stand up, approach the nearest mirror, look at the reflection within and ask yourself why you are the way that you are.
+The *Sodom & Gomorrah* story is in Genesis 18.
+How many prophets had there been to teach against it prior to this point in the chronologically earliest text that all of Christianity has to offer?
+Don't point to books like Leviticus as evidence of prophetic teachings against it&mdash;that book hasn't been written yet.
+Instead, tell me where in the window of Genesis 1 through 17 did God's prophet clearly outline parameters for sexual relationships.

+&nbsp;

-It holds up if you already believe everything at face value what the top leadership has to say.
+It only holds up if you already believe everything at face value what the LDS church's top leadership has to say.

 ...
 Actually, *a lot of things* only hold up if you discard any and all critical evaluation.